Article Writing Rules #

 Links

-- Link to other articles on the blog when referencing related patterns:
+- Link to other articles on this blog on first mention:

 [Repository](/article/golang/practical-ddd-repository "Repository") - Link to external references inline on first mention: